Coconut flour pancakes are a healthy breakfast for anyone eating a keto, paleo, or gluten-free diet. Top them with butter and sugar-free maple syrup!

 You can easily make these coconut flour pancakes dairy-free by using coconut cream instead of heavy cream.

-What can I use instead of maple syrup for dipping?
 I love to use peanut butter, almond butter, mashed up berries, sliced bananas instead of maple syrup.
 There are also keto-friendly pancake syrups like this one.

 Coconut cream is the cream that rises to the top of a can of coconut milk when you refrigerate it.
 You can also buy cans of just coconut cream.
 It’s very thick like heavy cream and is a perfect dairy-free substitute for any recipes that call for heavy cream.